How to Withdraw RRSP Money Without Paying Tax

 Contributions must remain in the RRSP for at least 90 days before you can withdraw them for an LLP.

-If your income in a tax year is low or you don’t have any income, you can receive RRSP withdrawals at lower tax rates or tax-free.
-You won’t be able to receive the entire withdrawal amount tax-free as you can with HBP or LLP but the RRSP withdrawal tax, charged at the time of withdrawal will be refunded after filing your tax return.
+If your income in a certain tax year is low or you don’t have any income, you can receive RRSP withdrawals at lower tax rates or even tax-free (in that case, the RRSP withdrawal tax, which is charged at the time of withdrawal, would be refunded after filing your tax return).

-Similarly, your provincial tax will also be zero if you have no income from any other sources and RRSP withdrawals are below the provincial basic amount.
-For example, if you live in British Columbia, the basic personal amount is $11,302 for the tax year 2022.
+Similarly, your provincial tax amount will also be zero if you have no income from any other sources and RRSP withdrawals are below the provincial/territorial basic amount.
+For example, if you live in Ontario, you are also eligible to claim the basic personal amount of $12,399 for 2024.
 So, the RRSP withholding tax deducted from your RRSP withdrawal will be refunded upon filing taxes.
-Moreover, you might be eligible for federal and provincial tax credits and deductions that can increase your tax refund.
+Moreover, you might be eligible for federal and provincial/territorial tax credits and deductions that can increase your tax refund.

 If you can’t afford to repay the RRSP, things start to get complicated.
-If you borrowed $10,000 from your RRSP for an LLP or HBP, you’ll have to repay $1,000 a year for 10 years.
-If you can only afford to pay $500 this year, the government will add the $500 difference as income on your taxes.
+Let’s say you borrowed $10,000 from your RRSP for an LLP.
+When it’s time to begin repayments, you’ll have to repay $1,000 a year for 10 years.
+If you can only afford to pay $750 in a given year, the government will add the $250 difference as income on your taxes.

-Before borrowing money from your RRSP, run your budget and see if you can afford the payments.
-If possible, practice paying that money every month to see whether or not it’s feasible.
+Before borrowing money from your RRSP, run your budget and see if you can afford the annual repayments.
+If possible, do a test run of putting aside that money every month to see whether or not it’s feasible.

-Before signing up for an HBP or LLP, consider the consequences of doing so.
+Before withdrawing from your RRSP under the HBP or LLP, consider the consequences of doing so.
 You might have to forego retirement earnings, which could affect when you retire.
-You’ll also be signing up for one more loan.
+You’ll also be signing up for one more loan (albeit an interest free loan).
 Make sure to run the numbers carefully so you know what you’re signing up for.

 • 10% on amounts up to $5,000